aeternity/aeternity/README.md

 #### Restore from snapshot

-To speedup the initial blockchain syncronization the node database can be restored from a snapshot following the below steps:
+To speedup the initial blockchain synchronization the node database can be restored from a snapshot following the below steps:

 * delete the contents of the database if the node has been started already
 * download the database snapshot